Yoanna-Nabil/E-Store/README.md

 6- Error Handling: The application incorporates comprehensive error handling to provide a smooth user experience.
 It includes proper validation of user inputs, error logging, and informative error messages to guide users in case of any issues.
 7- Order Tracking: The application provides order tracking functionality, allowing users to monitor the status of their orders and receive updates on shipment progress.

-The e-commerce platform built with Node.js and incorporating these features provides a powerful solution for businesses and individuals looking to establish an online marketplace.
-It offers a secure, feature-rich, and scalable environment for buying and selling products, making it an ideal choice for e-commerce ventures.
+The e-store platform built with Node.js and incorporating these features provides a powerful solution for businesses and individuals looking to establish an online marketplace.
+It offers a secure, feature-rich, and scalable environment for buying and selling products, making it an ideal choice for e-store ventures.